Eaton Fire

-The Eaton Fire was a highly destructive wildfire in Los Angeles County, in Southern California.
+The Eaton Fire was a fatal and destructive wildfire in Los Angeles County, Southern California.
 The fire began on the evening of January 7, 2025, in Eaton Canyon in the San Gabriel Mountains, and a powerful Santa Ana wind event drove the fire into foothill communities, particularly Altadena.
-The fire killed at least 19 people and destroyed more than 9,000 buildings, becoming the fifth deadliest and the second most destructive wildfire in California history.
-The cause of the fire is under investigation; news reports and lawsuits have focused on the possible involvement of high tension power lines operated by electrical utility Southern California Edison.
-The fire was fully contained on January 31 after burning for 24 days.
+The fire killed 19 people and destroyed more than 9,000 structures, becoming the fifth deadliest and the second most destructive wildfire in California history.
+The fire was fully contained on January 31.
+The Department of Justice determined the fire was caused by high voltage power lines operated by electrical utility Southern California Edison, and sued for damages.

 The Eaton Fire was one of eight major wildfires in Southern California in January 2025, and burned simultaneously with the deadly and destructive Palisades Fire in the Santa Monica Mountains.

 Background

 A strong high-pressure system over the Great Basin created a steep northerly pressure gradient across Southern California.
 The system triggered powerful Santa Ana winds, extremely dry katabatic winds that develop when cooler, dense inland air is funneled through mountain passes and canyons toward the warmer coastal regions.

 At the same time, the Southern Coast had experienced "eight months without any measurable rainfall," and much of the region had fallen into moderate drought conditions.
-The Los Angeles Times quoted a battalion chief for the California Department of Forestry and Fire Protection (Cal Fire) that the conditions were "the perfect recipe for a large wildfire".
-The National Weather Service (NWS) issued red flag warnings on the morning of Monday, January 6, effective through the following Thursday evening, for multiple regions including the Malibu coast, Santa Monica Mountains Recreational Area, and the San Gabriel, San Fernando, and Santa Clarita valleys.
+The Los Angeles Times quoted a battalion chief for the California Department of Forestry and Fire Protection (Cal Fire) saying that the conditions were "the perfect recipe for a large wildfire".
+The National Weather Service (NWS) forecast office in Los Angeles/Oxnard issued red flag warnings on the morning of Monday, January 6, effective through the following Thursday evening, for regions that included the Malibu coast, Santa Monica Mountains Recreational Area, and the San Gabriel, San Fernando, and Santa Clarita valleys.

-The NWS predicted a "life-threatening" windstorm, and Santa Ana wind gusts were forecasted to reach speeds of 60–80 mph, with some peak gusts anticipated to reach 90 mph in mountainous areas.
+The warnings called for a "particularly dangerous situation" in parts of Los Angeles and Ventura counties resulting from a "life-threatening" windstorm, with Santa Ana wind gusts forecast to reach 60–80 mph, with some peak gusts of 90 mph in mountainous areas.
+The NWS cautioned that "If fire ignition occurs, conditions are favorable for very rapid fire spread and extreme fire behavior, including long range spotting, which would threaten life and property...".
 Residents were urged to "use extreme caution with anything that can spark a wildfire" and for those near forests to be prepared to evacuate.